why, where, how

 And so it starts - and bits get added - not least from all the wives (and in those days, families - those that survived - were big).
 And quite quickly you've got well over 1000 relatives - but you're stalled in taking it further back.

-And then, out of the blue, someone emails you and says "have you looked at the History of Wolsingham Parish?".
+History of Wolsingham Parish?".
 And you haven't, but you do.
 And we can't quite link it up for sure, but now, suddenly, you're in the mid-1500's.
 Henry VIII.
 Strewth.

 But, I confess, more by luck than guided endeavour.
 Complete amateur - so any insights into how better to do the How would be very much appreciated.